liamzebedee/rails-docker-container/README.md

 Using Fig and Docker, this is a simple and easy setup for a container for a Rails 4.1 application that uses Postgres as a database.
 Based off the [Fig guide for Rails](http://www.fig.sh/rails.html).

+If you need help, feel free to create an issue on the repo and I'll get to it.

 ## Install
 Install [Docker](https://docs.docker.com/installation/) and then [Fig](http://www.fig.sh/install.html) if you haven't already.
 Then follow these instructions (run using sudo on Ubuntu):
  1. Clone this repo and cd to it: `$ git clone https://github.com/liamzebedee/rails-docker-container && cd rails-docker-container`